The common question I have often been asked when I meet potential clients,

 It doesn’t matter what industry you’re in, SEO is extremely important.
 The main reason you get a website developed is to reach your potential customers.
 But the website alone is not enough.
-If your potential customer search for your products or services online and you’re not found online, there is no point having a website in the first place.
+If your potential customer search for your products or services online and you’re not found online, there is no point in having a website in the first place.

 That’s why you need to optimize your website for search engines to understand your sites and increase your tendency to rank high on SERPs for the keywords or phrases your potential customers are actively searching for.

 - On-Page SEO – apply optimization strategies for individual pages and articles on your website to rank for specific keywords.